 Men are convinced that they provide women with amazing pleasure.
 Women say nothing.
 It’s a waste of time telling men how women feel because men simply don’t understand.
 In reality, sex involves women making effort for men’s sake.
-Even if a woman does not have the emotional rewards from the relationship that she wants (based on affectionate companionship).
-A woman is told that she should enjoy sex.
-Women are told that it is their duty to provide a man with the emotional reassurance he needs.
+Women are told that they should enjoy providing men with sexual pleasure and the emotional reassurance that he needs.
 But this duty can never be acknowledged because a man is offended.

 The key problem with men thinking that women obtain a similar pleasure from sex is that they fail to engage on the romantic factors that women need to feel amenable to intercourse.
 Men think that they can behave however they want and still get the intercourse they want.
 Sex is a male pleasure.
 A woman is more likely to offer a man sex when she gets the emotional rewards from the relationship that she wants (based on affectionate companionship).

 For a woman, any sexual activity with a lover (especially penetrative sex) is the most intimate act anyone can engage in.
 She feels vulnerable and it takes a great deal of trust.
 Offering her body to a lover slightly humiliating for a woman (and incredibly boring) because of her full consciousness of her situation (without erotic arousal).
 Sex for a woman is an invasion of privacy, messy, slightly disgusting, tedious, uncomfortable, embarrassing and mortifying.
 This is the power of a woman’s love that enables a woman to overcome these instinctive feelings.
 Men seem to think that no matter how they behave that a woman should always offer sex, as if it’s male right.
 A woman doesn’t feel loved by this scenario.
 She feels used for male pleasure.